Meghnad Badh Kavya

 Meghnad Badh Kavya (মেঘনাদবধ কাব্য; English: The Slaying of Meghnada) is a Bengali epic poem by Michael Madhusudan Dutta.
 Regarded as a central work in Bengali literature and Dutta's greatest literary work as well as the finest epic in Bengali literature and also as one of the greatest works of world literature.
 Meghnad Badh Kavya is based on the demise of Meghnad (a.k.a.
 Indrajit), son of Ravana, the king of Lanka in the classic Sanskrit epic Ramayana.
 Michael Madhusudan Dutt was an ardent admirer of both European literature and Indian literature and the epic owes much to Milton, Tasso, Homer, Virgil, Valmiki, Vyasa and Kalidasa.

 The poem is divided into 9 cantos.
 Each part exhibits different incidents.
 Starting from the death of Beerbahu, son of Ravana, it is continued till the sati-daha (the ancient Indian custom of burning the widows alive with the dead husband) of Prameela, Meghnad's beloved wife.

 The poem starts with the lines:

 Critical review

 Meghnad or Indrajit was the son of Ravana, who used Brahmastra to kill 670 Million Vanaras in Ramayana.
 He was slain by Lakshmana, while he was worshiping Goddess Nikumvilā, in the royal temple of Lanka, because of betrayal by Vibhishana, who was an uncle of Meghnad.
 Meghnad asked Lakshmana not to fight with an unarmed person, rebuking him as a coward; but Lakshmana did not oblige.
 This is the central theme of this epic.

+'In an updated letter to his friend Rajnarayan Basu he is reported to have said "I despise Rama and his rabble, but the idea of Ravana elevates and kindles my imagination, he was a grand fellow."
+Some critics point out that this can be attributed to his exposure to western education but Ghulam Murshid feels that it, by itself would not have made him think in such a radical way.
+He feels that this attitude was the result of a number of reasons, one of the prominent ones being his conversion to Christianity "that helped him to look at traditional beliefs with new eyes."
+One remembers Milton and his portrayal of Satan in Paradise Lost and the oft-quoted declaration of the later, "It is better to reign in Hell than to serve in heaven."
+Predictably, Dutt himself, rather than his works attracted more attention than his works.' - Purabi Panwar wrote in her review work on "Lured by Hope : A Biography of Michael Madhusudan Dutt by Ghulam Murshid and Gopa Majumdar".

 Here are some comments of a few pioneers of Bengali literature: